Better Than Power Cleans? 3 Alternatives For More Muscle and Less Fat

 As you descend, be sure your knees track outward and not forward over your toes.
 Stay in your heels.
 When you get to the bottom, it's okay to have your elbows push your knees out.

 Wrapping UpThis wasn't a bash on the Olympic lift, the barbell clean.
 Rather it was to provide you, the lifter, with some clarity.

-If your paramount goal is to get great at the Olympic lifts, then putting the practice in to master your technique is the road you'll travel.
+If your paramount goal is to get great at the Olympic lifts, then putting the practice into master your technique is the road you'll travel.
 If your aim is to build muscle and strength, and you're not proficient in the clean, then deconstructing the lift into the deadlift and front squat is your best option.

-Every lifter is different and obstacle to success will vary.
+Every lifter is different and obstacles to success will vary.
 We've listed the most common ones in this piece: limit strength far beyond technical mastery, restricted mobility, and inadequate starting position.
 Assess yourself and see where your weaknesses apply.
 Then, use the movement combo solutions provided.